AnnaS0272/kickstarter-analysis/README.md

 ![Chart 6 - Average Duration Plays](https://github.com/AnnaS0272/kickstarter-analysis/blob/master/Chart%206%20-%20Average%20Duration%20Plays.png)

 Finally, we need to look at what the financial goal and pledged data reveals.
 As we can see from the summary table below, average succesful campaign is  $5,000 which is almost twice less than what Louise has planned for, therefore it would be wise to target a lower range.
+Similarly, high standard deviations for failed points to the fact that there were some projects with really high goals and they were not successful.

 ![Descriptive Statistics Plays](https://github.com/AnnaS0272/kickstarter-analysis/blob/master/Descriptive%20Statistics%20Plays.png)